 With that said, you will find at the bottom of every page of this website a notice that reads: These articles are for informational purposes only and should not be relied upon as legal advice.
 Florida law is constantly changing.
 Therefore, we strongly recommend talking with a Florida personal injury lawyer to learn your rights.

 This is a very important statement and we hope that our visitors read this statement and follow these instructions.
 We understand our responsibility associated with a site of this nature.
-The search engines place special responsibility on sites like ours which they refer to as “Your Money, Your Life (YMYL)” pages.
+The search engines place a special responsibility on sites like ours which they refer to as “Your Money, Your Life (YMYL)” pages.
 One such policy can be found here.
-Specifically, see page 9, section 2.3 of google’s search quality evaluation guidelines in which google says, “We have very high Page Quality rating standards for YMYL pages because low quality YMYL pages could potentially negatively impact users’ happiness, health, financial stability, or safety.”
+Specifically, see page 9, section 2.3 of google’s search quality evaluation guidelines in which google says, “We have very high Page Quality rating standards for YMYL pages because low-quality YMYL pages could potentially negatively impact users’ happiness, health, financial stability, or safety.”
 We strictly adhere to these guidelines and have done so from the first day this site was launched in 2013.

 Our goal on this blog is not to simply write the longest article that is a regurgitation of what you can find on many websites on the internet.
 We don’t use the latest “techniques” to game the search engines.
 We choose not to engage in these tactics.
 Our focus instead is to write informative articles to educate our readers on what we have learned over our lengthy legal careers about personal injury law.
 We spend hours editing this content and citing to case law and other authoritative sources that supports the information we provide on this blog.

 Thank you for visiting and if you find information on this blog that may need to be updated or read something that does not make sense to you, we appreciate your help by sending us an email to let us know where we need to correct or clarify something we have written.